shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 # Module 3: Get started with Power Apps

 ## Lab: How to build a canvas app, Part 1

+### Important Notice (Effective November 2020):
+Common Data Service has been renamed to Microsoft Dataverse.
+Some terminology in Microsoft Dataverse has been updated.
+For example, entity is now table.
+Fields and records in Dataverse databases are now referred to as columns and rows.

+While the applications are in the process of updating their user experience, some references to terminology for Microsoft Dataverse like entity (now **table**), field (now **column**), and record (now **row**) may be out of date.
+Please keep this in mind as you work through the labs.
+We expect to have our content fully up to date very soon.

+For more information and for a complete list of affected terms, please visit [What is Microsoft Dataverse?](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/data-platform-intro#terminology-updates)

 # Scenario